moosetechnology/moosetechnology.github.io/moose-wiki/Developers/predefinedEntities.md

 ## Genericity

 Genericity in OO languages allows to define a class or method which will apply to several not specified types.
-For example in Java a Map associates key of an unspecified type to values of another unspecified type.
+For example in Java a Map associates keys of an unspecified type to values of another unspecified type.
-Map is a generic class, also called ParametricClass (this is the term we use in Famix).
+Map is a generic class, (also called parametric class, this is the term we use in Famix).
-The definition of Map in Java looks like this: `class Map<K,V>` where K is the ParameterType of the keys and V the ParameterType of the values.
+The definition of Map in Java looks like this: `class Map<K,V>` where K and V are the ParameterTypes of the ParametricClass.

 Generic types can then be made concrete by specifying some or all their ParameterTypes.
 For example we could create a StringMap with `class StringMap<V> extends Map<String,V>`.
-In this new type, the K ParameterType is made concrete by setting it to be String, but the type is still generic because V is not concrete.
+In this new type, the ParameterType K is made concrete by setting it to be String.
+The StringMap type is still generic because V is not concrete.
 StringMap is a generic type with only one ParameterType: V.

 Methods can also be GenericEntities when the type of one parameter, or the return type of the method is a ParameterType.